 The University offers a broad range of courses dealing with Indian, Chinese and Japanese cultures.
-The Asian Studies Committee, headed by the director of Asian Studies, oversees both a major in East Asian Studies and a minor in Asian Studies.
+The Asian Studies Committee, headed by the director of Asian Studies, oversees both a major in Asian Studies and a minor in Asian Studies.
 Students with a special interest in Asia are urged to take advantage of opportunities to study, either for a term or a full academic year, in India, China or Japan.
+(The Asian Studies Program has substantial scholarships available for all Asian Studies majors wishing to study in Asia.)
 Graduates of the Asian studies program typically go on to employment in business and education or enter professional and graduate schools.
-In addition to a major in East Asian Studies and a minor in Asian Studies, a minor in Japanese language is offered.
+In addition to a major or minor in Asian Studies, minors in Japanese and Chinese language are offered.
 Consult the Modern Languages section of the catalog.
-The Asian Studies Committee periodically reviews the list of courses that may be applied to both the East Asian Studies major and the Asian Studies minor.
+The Asian Studies Committee periodically reviews the list of courses that may be applied to both the Asian Studies major and minor.

 Requirements for a major

 |Total courses required||Ten|

 |Core courses||Three of the following introductory courses: ARTH 133, ARTH 134, ARTH 135, ARTH 234, ASIA 140, ASIA 197, HIST 107, HIST 108, POLS 253, REL 130, REL 253

 The Inter-Cultural Competency Requirement (ICCR) can be fulfilled in one of three distinct ways: 1.)
 Completion of two semesters of a Chinese or Japanese language at DePauw at any level; 2.)
 Successful completion of an intensive summer language class in Japanese, a Chinese language or an Indian language at an approved program; 3.)
 Successful completion of a semester-long immersive study abroad experience in India, China or Japan.
 (Please note that substantial guaranteed funding is available for Asian Studies majors seeking to participate in an accredited study abroad program.)